Fusion-Party-Aus/Formal-Documents/Constitution.md

 3. Additional money raised under sub clause (2)(a) but not spent on the election may be either:

-   1. kept for use in the next equivalent election (i.e. money raised during a federal campaign but not spent is spent at the next federal election); or
+   a) kept for use in the next equivalent election (i.e. money raised during a federal campaign but not spent is spent at the next federal election); or

    2. distributed to further the purposes of the Association as the Committee sees best.